Moneta Sleet Jr.: Ebony magazine

 Sleet began working for Ebony magazine in 1955.
-Over the next 41 years, he captured photos of young Muhammad Ali, Dizzy Gillespie, Stevie Wonder, Haile Selassie, Jomo Kenyatta, former ambassador Andrew Young in a blue leather jacket and jeans in his office at the United Nations, Ghana's Kwame Nkrumah, Liberia's William Tubman and Billie Holiday.
+Over the next 41 years, he captured photos of young Muhammad Ali, Dizzy Gillespie, Stevie Wonder, Emperor Haile Selassie I, Jomo Kenyatta, former ambassador Andrew Young in a blue leather jacket and jeans in his office at the United Nations, Ghana's Kwame Nkrumah, Liberia's William Tubman and Billie Holiday.
 He gained the affection and esteem of many civil rights leaders, many of whom called on him by name.
 When Coretta Scott King found out that no African American photographers had been assigned to cover her husband's funeral service, she demanded that Sleet be a part of the press pool.
 If he was not, she threatened to bar all photographers from the service.
 Besides his photo of Coretta Scott King, he also captured grieving widow Betty Shabazz at the funeral of her husband Malcolm X. A collection of his photographs in book form, Special Moments in African-American History, 1955-1996: the Photographs of Moneta Sleet, Jr., Ebony Magazine's Pulitzer Prize Winner, was published posthumously in 1998.

 Civil Rights Movement

-During Sleet’s 41 years at Ebony, he also worked by Martin Luther King Jr’s side for 13 years capturing historical moments of the civil rights movement.
+During Sleet's 41 years at Ebony, he also worked by Martin Luther King Jr.’s side for 13 years, capturing historical moments of the civil rights movement.
 A famous image of Rosa Parks, MLK, Ralph Abernathy, Ralph Bunche, and Coretta Scott King leading marchers was captured by Moneta.
-He also captured images of MLK’s I Have a Dream speech at the Lincoln Memorial, the march from Selma to Montgomery, and the Montgomery bus boycott.
+He also captured images of MLK's I Have a Dream speech at the Lincoln Memorial, the march from Selma to Montgomery, and the Montgomery bus boycott.

 Personal life

 Sleet married his wife Juanita in 1950 and had two sons and one daughter: Gregory M. Sleet, a judge who used to be on the United States District Court for the District of Delaware, Lisa, and Michael Sleet.
+He had three grandchildren: Ashlee Evertsz, Moneta Sleet III, and Kelsi Sleet.
 Sleet was also a member of Sigma Pi Phi, the oldest African-American Greek-lettered organization, along with MLK.
 He was a part of an overseas press club so he took a lot of pictures of international world leaders.

+Death

 Sleet, while a resident of Baldwin, New York, died of cancer at Columbia-Presbyterian Medical Center on September 30, 1996.